Prof. Dennis J. Snower, Ph.D.

 Dennis J. Snower is President of the Global Solutions Initiative, which provides policy advice to the G20.

-He is Senior Research Fellow of the Blavatnik School of Governance, Oxford University; Senior Professor at the Hertie School of Governance, Berlin; non-resident fellow of The Brookings Institution and visiting Professor at University College, London.
+He is Professor of Macroeconomics and Sustainability at the Hertie School of Governance, Berlin; Fellow at The New Institute, Hamburg; Senior Research Fellow of the Blavatnik School of Governance, Oxford University; Non-resident Fellow of The Brookings Institution and visiting Professor at University College, London.

 Furthermore, he is a Research Fellow at the Center for Economic Policy Research (London), at IZA (Institute for the Future of Work, Bonn), and CESifo (Munich).